vatsanatech/OneFeed-Android-SDK/README.md

 3. [License](#3-license)

 ## Basic concepts
 OneFeed brings you new revolutionary way to monetize your App Business.
-OneFeed provides engaging content from top publishers in your app, and through the [Viral9 Dashboard](https://viral9.com) you can track your eats corning with the content consumption.
+OneFeed provides engaging content from top publishers in your app, and through the [Viral9 Dashboard](https://viral9.com) you can track your earning with the content consumption.

 [Viral9 is World's Top Paying Network](https://viral9.com)